 - Grade level or age

 - Date and time you want to visit.
-Field trips can start as early as 10:00 AM and as late as 2:00 PM.
+Please review date availability above.
+Field trips and digital classroom programs can start as early as 10:00 AM and as late as 2:00 PM.
 Please have alternate dates and times in case your first choice is unavailable.

 - Contact Name, phone, and email for group